CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/rename_by_csv.md

 This task allows you to rename a batch of files using a spreadsheet.

+This is helpful for normalizing filenames for use in a project and on the web, allowing you to use spreadsheet tools to batch generate the new names, often directly in your CB metadata CSV.
+For example, you might keep the old filename in "original_filename" for archival purposes, then create a new "filename" field based on the "objectid" of the item and the standardize file extensions.

+Be sure to include file extensions in both your old and new filename columns!
+However, keep in mind it does NOT convert file types, just renames, so changing the file extension should be done with care.
+Changing the file extension can be useful to normalize situations such as `.jpeg` to `.jpg` or inconsistent case (`.PDF` to `.pdf`).

 Using defaults:

 - Create a CSV named "rename.csv" with the columns "filename_old" (the exact matching current filename, not including directory) and "filename_new" (the new name you want, not including directory).
 Make sure it is UTF-8 (not from Excel).